 Step Two: Connect and Begin the Interviewing Process

-Apply for all the positions that are of interest to you and make sure to follow up after reaching out via email or phone call and make sure to be prepared for your interview and follow up with a thank you email after interviewing with each company or business.
+Apply to all the positions that are of interest to you and make sure to follow up after reaching out via email or phone call.
+After this, make sure you are prepared for your interview and follow-up with a thank you email after interviewing with each potential employer.

 Step Three: Creating Opportunities for Yourself

 If you are not having luck in this process, don’t get discouraged!
-There are hundreds of students applying for these specific internship opportunities with similar skill sets as you, however there are still an abundance of opportunities all around you and plenty of companies that would be lucky to have you on their team.
+There are hundreds of students applying for these specific internship opportunities with a similar skill set as you, however, there are still an abundance of opportunities all around you and plenty of companies that would be lucky to have you on their team!

-Find the businesses and companies you have interest in working for, even if there are no postings anywhere that they are hiring, send them a customized cover letter expressing your interest in their company/ business and tell them you are looking for an internship over the summer.
+Find the businesses and companies you have interest in working for, even if there are no postings anywhere that they are hiring, send them a cover letter expressing your interest in their company/ business.
+In the cover letter, include what you are looking for, why you are interested in their company and your skill set.
 Attach your resume and then follow up every few days until you hear back.

 By doing this, you are showing initiative, dedication and interest while putting yourself on their radar.
 Even if they are not hiring for summer, the potential of them reaching out to you in the future when a position is open just became a possibility.

-With this process, you are guaranteed to hear back from multiple people and even if they are not hiring, you may receive a referral from one of the companies you are reaching out to with an opportunity for someone else.
+With this process, you are far more likely to hear back from someone.
+Even if they are not hiring, you may receive a referral from one of the companies you are reaching out to with an opportunity to work for someone else.
 Chances are, you could hear back from multiple companies interested in you and then you can pick which one you would like to work for the most.